-6 Black Friday Marketing Ideas You Can Replicate Without Breaking the Bank (Examples, Templates & Best Practices)
+6 Budget-Friendly Black Friday Marketing Ideas to Skyrocket Success This Year (With Examples, Templates & Best Practices)

 Black Friday marketing tips

-Consider zigging when others zag.
-You don’t need to follow the drill every other brand follows.
-Instead, test something unique.
+Go against the crowd.
+You don’t need to follow the same formula as every other brand.
+In fact, it can be effective to do the exact opposite of what other brands are doing if it helps you stand out to your audience and resonates better with your values.
 For example, intimates brand, Thinx, didn’t offer a Black Friday discount.
-Instead, its team educated its target audience on sustainable shopping.
+Instead, its team educated its audience on sustainable shopping.

 When is the best time to start Black Friday marketing?

 In 2020, brands started offering Black Friday deals much earlier.
 Many during the week leading up to Black Friday, but some even had their offers live at the beginning of November.

 As brands continue to compete for customer attention, the trend of starting deals early is probably here to stay.

 It's up to you if you experiment with early deals, but customers still expect the best you have to offer on BFCM weekend and plan to do their shopping then.
 So they may wait until Black Friday to take advantage of your offers anyways.

 Whatever you do, tell shoppers what to expect leading up to Black Friday.
 If you're early deals aren't getting better, let them know.
 And build excitement for what you have planned with teasers and countdown clocks on your website, email newsletter, SMS messages, and social posts.